 consume

-consume, process
+consume, function

 def process consume(